(one synonym : Coesa viduella Walker, 1866)

 This Caterpillar wears a hat!
 The hat consists of the accumulated skins of previous moults.
 Separate skins are each marked by a ridge in the 'hat'.

-After hatching, the Caterpillars feed gregariously, initially between the rows of eggs.
+The eggs are laid in half a dozen parallel rows, each of a dozen or so eggs, with spaces between the rows.
+After hatching, the caterpillars feed gregariously, initially between the rows of eggs.
 As they grow they sit side by side, and just consume the surface of the leaf they are feeding on, leaving a skeleton of veins behind.
 Final instars are solitary.

 The hairs on the caterpillars cause severe itchy spots on sensitive people.